Dmitry Karakozov: Early life and studies

+Upon graduating from Penza Gymnasium in 1860 studied law at Kazan University, then at Moscow University.

-In early 1866 he became a member of the "revolutionary wing" of the Ishutin Society, founded by his cousin Nikolai Ishutin in Moscow in 1863.
+In early 1866 he became a member of the "revolutionary wing" of the Ishutin Circle, founded by his cousin Nikolai Ishutin in Moscow in 1863.

 Attempted assassination of Alexander II

 In the spring of 1866, Karakozov arrived in St Petersburg to assassinate Alexander II.
 He circulated his hand-written proclamation called "Друзьям-рабочим" ("To Friends-Workers"), in which he incited people to revolt.
 He wrote a manifesto to the St Petersburg governor blaming the Tsar for the suffering of the poor:

 "I have decided to destroy the evil Tsar, and to die for my beloved people."
 This note never reached anyone; it was lost in the mail.